Tomb of Isabella of Bourbon: Provenance

-The tomb was ruined during the Iconoclast Fury of 1566 when it was badly damaged and broken apart by looters and many of the original 24 bronze statuettes were destroyed or stolen.
+The tomb was ruined during the Iconoclast Fury of 1566 when it was badly damaged and broken apart by looters, and many of the original 24 bronze statuettes were destroyed or stolen.
 The remaining 10 appear in c.
 1691 inventory of Jan de Vos of Amsterdam and are recorded as having passed to his son Pieter de Vos in 1691.
 The statuettes were held in the Cabinet of Curiosities in the Amsterdam Town Hall (Prinsenhof) between 1808 and 1887.
 They have been on loan to the Rijksmuseum since 1887.
 The effigy is now in the Cathedral of Our Lady, Antwerp.

-The effigy and remaining mourners were brought together in 2021 as part of the Rijksmuseum's "Vergeet me niet" (Remember me or Forget me not) exhibition.
+The effigy and remaining mourners were brought together in 2021 as part of the Rijksmuseum's Vergeet me niet ('Forget me not' or 'Remember me') exhibition.

 Description

 Effigy

 Isabella's effigy is in bronze and shows her head placed on a cushion and her hands joined in prayer.
-Her eyes are open and she has long wavy hair.
-She is wearing expensive jewelry and fashionable clothing including a diadem (a type of banded crown).
+Her eyes are open and she has long, wavy hair.
+She is wearing expensive jewellery and fashionable clothing, including a diadem (a type of banded crown).
 Common to other tomb sculptures from the Burgundian court, the two small dogs at her feet represent her fidelity to her marriage.
 Like the mourners, her face is not a faithful or "true" representation, but is instead idealised.

 As with the mourners, the effigy's polychrome is lost, but its structure is in reasonable condition.
 Her hands are modern replacements.